bengl3rt/clocaltunnel/README.md

 	./clocaltunneltest

 This kicks off the code you see in example.c.

-If it doesn't work, make sure you have an ssh key on your system:
+I recommend doing this once to ferret out any configuration issues before diving into the code.
+One common problem is the lack of an ssh key on your machine.
+Localtunnel requires one, so create it using:

 	ssh-keygen -t rsa
 	ssh-add ~/.ssh/id_rsa

+Once you are ready to integrate the library into your own project, I suggest building a dylib:

+	make dylib

+The makefile also includes targets for building a fully self-contained static library and a basic example of how to link against clocaltunnel.

 Dependencies
 ------------

-I have developed and tested clocaltunnel on OS X. It probably works on Linux as well without too much hacking.
-You should probably have the Xcode Command Line tools installed at the very least, if not all of Xcode.
+I have developed and tested clocaltunnel on OS X. It depends on the Xcode Command Line tools.

-That being said, it depends on libcurl and pthread, which come with the OS, and libssh2, which you will have to install.
+It also depends on libcurl and pthread, which come with the OS, and libssh2, which you will have to install.
 I suggest using [HomeBrew][homebrew-website].

 [homebrew-website]: http://mxcl.github.com/homebrew/

+If you manage to statically cross-compile libssh2, you should be able to use the staticlibssh target in the makefile to build clocaltunnel for iOS.

+Finally, nothing here is actually Mac-specific so a minimal amount of hacking will probably allow you to use clocaltunnel on Linux and Cygwin.

 License
 -------

-Uhhh... it's a free country.
-I'm a mediocre programmer and an even worse lawyer.
-Don't come looking for me if you use this on a mission-critical system and cause millions of dollars of loss or damage, though.
-That's between you and your insurance company.
-I make no guarantee as to whether using this code will ever set your grandmother on fire.
+MIT